2014 UCLA/United Way Campaign

 - Build financial stability by offering job training and financial education

-- United Way engaged 10,000 Los Angeles County residents through HomeWalk, its fifth annual 5K walk/run.
+- United Way engaged 12,000 Los Angeles County residents through HomeWalk, its sixth annual 5K walk/run.

 Improving Educational Achievement

-- Over 24,000 students have received after-school support in either Math or English with over half improving their performance, laying the foundation for graduation, college and a successful career.
+- Over 25,000 students have received mentoring, after-school and other academic support programs—improving their performance, laying the foundation for graduation, college and a successful career.